GurkiratSinghKang/Node-Spider/README.md

-A web spider to download all PDF files in a given link, and the link inside it, and one more..
+A web spider to download all PDF files in a given link, and the link inside it, and the one inside it..and more..
 (You may specify that according to your mood, and ofcourse, requirement).

 Requisites: